aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 13. Configure IAM Identity Center (IDC).
 IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience.
     - Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.
     - Configure these required IAM Permission Sets.
-        - Deployment Account: management root account
+        - Deployment Account: management account
         - Deployment Region: Malaysia ap-southeast-5 region where IDC instance is deployed
         - CloudFormation script: "lz-iam-idc-permissionsets.json"
         - StackName: "lz-iam-idc-permissionsets"